Sacramento Tractor Accident Lawyer

 While we think of farming as a safe and rewarding profession spent picking berries, tilling the soil, and planting seeds, farming is, in fact, one of the more dangerous industries for laborers.
 Hundreds of thousands of farming accidents occur each year, 120,000 of which result in serious injuries and 1,300 of which result in death.
 The majority of these injuries and deaths are caused by tractor accidents.Sacramento Farming Accident Lawyer

-The Edward A Smith Law Offices represents clients injured in tractor accidents in Sacramento County and all surrounding northern California areas.
+I'm Ed Smith.
+As a Sacramento Farming Accident Lawyer, I represent clients injured in tractor accidents and other farming accidents in Sacramento County and all surrounding northern California areas.
 Many of our clients come from generations of farmers and have dedicated their lives to the land.
-Despite years of family training, guidance, and education, farming, and tractor accidents are extremely prevalent in California.
+Farming and tractor accidents are extremely prevalent in California despite years of family training, guidance, and education.About Us

 Most tractor accidents are preventable and foreseeable.
 They are often caused by negligence.
 This carelessness can be on the part of the driver, the company that owns the tractor, the company that services the tractor or the company that manufactured the tractor.